hornjason/ansible-ocp-rhv/README.md

 ## Prerequisites

 ### Preparing the Deployment Host
+**Step 1.**

+**deploy-host playbook:**
 Ensure the deployment host (aka workstation host) is running Red Hat Enterprise
 Linux 7 and is registered and subscribed to at least the following channels:

  -   rhel-7-server-rpms
  -   rhel-7-server-extras-rpms
  -   rhel-7-server-ansible-2.4-rpms
  -   ﻿rhel-7-server-rhv-4.1-rpms

+`ovirt-ansible-roles` rpm will be installed via the **deploy-host** playbook.

 The following commands should be issued from the deployment host (by preference from a
 regular user account with sudo access):

 ```
-$ sudo yum install -y git ansible
+$ sudo yum install -y git
 $ mkdir -p ~/git
 $ cd ~/git/ && git clone https://github.com/hornjason/rhev-ocp.git
 $ cd ~/git/rhev-ocp && ansible-playbook playbooks/deploy-host.yaml -e provider=rhv
 ```

-### oVirt Ansible roles

-[oVirt Ansible](https://github.com/ovirt/ovirt-ansible) repository will installed into /usr/share/ansible/roles for use in by playbooks.

 ### Dynamic Inventory